MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Declarations

 \section{Declarations}

-\begin{itemize} \item \textbf{Funding:} Not applicable. \item \textbf{Competing interests:} The authors declare no conflicts of interest.
-The research was conducted independently of any commercial relationships that could influence the work. \item \textbf{AI tools disclosure:} The authors used AI-based tools (large language models) for English proofreading and improving the readability of the manuscript, and Claude Code (Anthropic) for implementation of the benchmark software.
+\begin{itemize} \item \textbf{Funding and support:} This work received infrastructure support from the SMAILE (Stockholm Medical Artificial Intelligence and Learning Environments) core facility at Karolinska Institutet.
+No separate external project grant is declared in this manuscript. \item \textbf{Competing interests:} The authors declare no conflicts of interest.
+The research was conducted independently of any commercial relationships that could influence the work. \item \textbf{AI use in the research workflow and manuscript preparation:}The authors used AI-based tools (large language models) for English proofreading and improving the readability of the manuscript, and Claude Code (Anthropic) for implementation of the benchmark software.
 These tools were applied to enhance clarity of expression and accelerate software development, and did not contribute to the conceptual content, data analysis, or scientific conclusions.
-The authors take full responsibility for the content of the manuscript. \item \textbf{Ethics approval:} Not applicable. \item \textbf{Consent for publication:} Not applicable. \item \textbf{Data availability:} The benchmark dataset, all model responses, and scoring outputs are available at \url{https://github.com/ki-smile/medley-bench} and on Kaggle (\url{https://www.kaggle.com/benchmarks/farhadabtahi/medley-bench}). \item \textbf{Code availability:} The MEDLEY-BENCH codebase (generation pipeline, benchmark harness, scoring framework) is available as open-source at \url{https://github.com/ki-smile/medley-bench} under the Apache 2.0 licence. \item \textbf{Author contributions:} F.A.\ conceptualised the study, designed the methodology, developed the software, curated the data, conducted the investigation, performed formal analysis, and wrote the original draft.
+The authors take full responsibility for the content of the manuscript.

+\item \textbf{Ethics approval:} Not applicable. \item \textbf{Consent for publication:} Not applicable. \item \textbf{Data availability:} The benchmark dataset, all model responses, and scoring outputs are available at \url{https://github.com/ki-smile/medley-bench} and on Kaggle (\url{https://www.kaggle.com/benchmarks/farhadabtahi/medley-bench}). \item \textbf{Code availability:} The MEDLEY-BENCH codebase, including the benchmark harness and scoring framework, is available as open-source at \url{https://github.com/ki-smile/medley-bench} under Creative Commons Attribution 4.0 International (CC BY 4.0).
+The repository records the benchmark and scoring versions used for the reported analyses. \item \textbf{Author contributions:} F.A.\ conceptualised the study, designed the methodology, developed the software, curated the data, conducted the investigation, performed formal analysis, and wrote the original draft.
 A.K.\ performed formal analysis and validation of Tier~1--3 scoring measures, contributed to human validation of LLM judge outputs, and reviewed and edited the manuscript.
 E.I-F.\ contributed to human validation of LLM judge outputs and reviewed and edited the manuscript.
 F.S.\ contributed to human validation of LLM judge outputs and reviewed and edited the manuscript. \end{itemize}